31. 12. 2024 Alessandro Valentini DevOps

 Conclusion

-In conclusion a pull-based approach seems preferable, and i general it is.
+In conclusion a pull-based approach seems preferable, and in general it is.
 Unfortunately this is doable only when you have tools like ArgoCD which takes care of the whole deployment cycle.
-Unfortunately there are several cases in which such tools are not available: for example RPM packages installation or, more in general, handling environment different than a Kubernetes.
-In those cases you still need a CI/CD or an equivalent tool like Ansible Automation Platform to apply changes and still rely on a push-based approach.
-In those environments DevOps engineers responsibility to implement check and rollback automation.
+Unfortunately there are several cases in which such tools are not available: for example with RPM packages installation or more in general, handling environments different than Kubernetes.

 Alessandro Valentini